JohnxT10/elysian-escapes/README.md

 - Removed hover effects from contact form
 - Removed capital letters from file names
 - Added a small overlay on the hero text to make it more visible on Home,
+- Ensured all interative elements have sufficient contrast for readability.
+- Adjusted padding and margins in the welcome section

 ### **README.md**